 • The Economist’s world food index has tripled since its base in 1999-2001 and continues to threaten rising global food price inflation.
 However, agricultural prices have fallen steadily since mid-2012 which suggests a gradual leveling-off in the strong long-term upward trend.

-• Gold has broken below the key $1550 level suggesting the end of the 11-year bull trend.
+• Gold has reversed recent losses but needs to break back above the key $1550 level to restore the bull trend.

 • The All Share index has broken to new highs suggesting the long-term upward trend is intact.
 However, the index is trying to break up through the top of a channel which has been in place since 1987.
 Since the Industrial-25 index, which has been the key driver of the All Share index, is beginning to lose momentum, it is doubtful that the All Share will maintain its upward break.
 A return to the middle of the channel would bring the All Share index back to 33,300, equivalent to a decline of around 27%.